ypiel-talend/tools/talend/jjformat/README.md

  -debug           Generate debug files
  -file <arg>      Javajet input file
  -help            Display usage
- -moreparenth     D'ont throw an exception when there are more closing
+ -moreparenth     Don't throw an exception when there are more closing
                   parenthesis (the open can come from another file) -name            Name output with component name -out_dir <arg>   Output directory